 Traditionally, culture-based identification of Listeria from food, fecal or environmental samples relied on selective enrichments and subsequent biochemical analyses.
 This analytical approach is laborious and time-consuming (Almeida and Almeida, 2000), and is prone to contamination during handling and incubation.

 Detection of this pathogen by polymerase chain reaction is highly sensitive and specific.
-The assay is performed more quickly than culture, on a wide range of specimen types, with a high degree of accuracy.
+The assay is performed more quickly than culture, on a wide range of specimen types, including environmental samples, with a high degree of accuracy.

 Utilities: